Avoiding Long-Term Problems with a Dislocated Shoulder

-Shoulder dislocation is an all too common an injury for many sports with both men and women.
-Although it can happen in any direction, approximately 90% of these dislocations are in an anterior or forward direction.
-With a shoulder dislocation, the head of the humerus (upper arm bone) is forced anterior from it’s shallow joint and the glenohumeral or shoulder joint is disrupted.
+Shoulder dislocation is an all-too-common injury for many athletes.
+Although possible in any direction, approximately 90% of these injuries occur in an anterior, or forward, direction.
+With a shoulder dislocation, the head of the humerus (upper arm bone) is forced anterior from its shallow joint, and the glenohumeral (shoulder joint) is disrupted.

-Typically this injury occurs when the arm is raised away from the side (abduction) at an angle greater than 70 degrees and externally rotated.
-This is what is referred to as a throwing position.
-When in this position, if your arm or hand is forced past the normal range of motion with a fall or comes in contact with an object or is struck by another person, the humeral head is dislocated from the joint and the stabilizing structures are damaged.
+This injury typically occurs when the arm is raised away from the side (abduction) at an angle greater than 70 degrees and then externally rotated.
+This is referred to as a “throwing position.”
+If your arm or hand is forced past the normal range of motion in this position due to a fall, contact with an object or strike from another person, the humeral head dislocates from the joint and causes damage to the stabilizing structures.

-Dislocated shoulders are more common than similar injuries with other joints for two reasons.
-First of all, the shoulder joint is very mobile which means it is not very stable.
-As with any structure, the higher the mobility the lower the stability.
-Secondly, a large percentage of sports require the athlete to put their arms in the throwing position of shoulder abduction and external rotation.
+Dislocated shoulders are more common than other joint injuries for two reasons: First of all, the shoulder joint is very mobile and thereby not very stable.
+As with any structure, the higher the mobility, the lower the stability.
+Secondly, many sports require the athlete to employ the throwing position of shoulder abduction and external rotation described above.

 What is a Shoulder Subluxation?

-A less severe disruption of the shoulder joint can occur where the humeral head starts to dislocate but it returns to the safety of the joint.
+Less severe disruption of the shoulder joint can occur where the humeral head starts to dislocate but returns safely to the joint.
 This is referred to as a shoulder subluxation or separation.
-Some tissue damage can occur with this injury and it can predispose you to dislocating your shoulder in the future.
+Some tissue damage can occur with this injury, which can predispose you to future shoulder dislocations.

 What Happens When You Have a Dislocated Shoulder?

-When a shoulder dislocation takes place, tissue surrounding the shoulder girdle can be damaged.
-The capsule, which surrounds the joint and holds the vital lubricating fluid known as synovial fluid, is stretched and damaged as the humeral head is relocated outside the joint.
+Tissue surrounding the shoulder girdle may become damaged when a shoulder dislocation takes place.
+The capsule, which surrounds the joint and holds vital lubricating (synovial) fluid, is stretched and damaged as the humeral head relocates outside the joint.
 Numerous ligaments reinforce the capsule, which gives stability to the shoulder joint.

-Shoulder dislocations can also tear the glenoid labrum, which is a cartilage ring that surrounds the base of the shoulder joint and deepens the glenoid fossa.
-The now deeper bowl-like joint surface allows the humeral head to rest forming the Glenohumeral (or shoulder) joint.
-As expected, any disruption of a joint can injure surrounding ligaments, bones, blood vessels, nerves and tendons.
+Shoulder dislocations can also tear the glenoid labrum, a cartilage ring that surrounds the base of the shoulder joint and deepens the glenoid fossa.
+The now deeper bowl-like joint surface allows the humeral head to rest, forming the Glenohumeral (or shoulder) joint.
+As expected, any joint disruption can injure surrounding ligaments, bones, blood vessels, nerves and tendons.

-This injury can often become a recurring problem.
-Due to the many stabilizing tissues surrounding the joint, damaged tissues will result in a highly unstable shoulder joint.
-A well-balanced rehabilitation program may decrease the likelihood of a chronically unstable glenohumeral joint but it cannot eliminate the change of additional shoulder dislocations.
+This injury can fester as a recurring problem, and damage to tissues surrounding the joint will result in instability.
+A well-balanced rehabilitation program may decrease the likelihood of a chronically unstable joint but cannot completely prevent additional shoulder dislocations.

 Signs & Symptoms of a Shoulder Dislocation

-An acute or sudden dislocation of the shoulder usually results in significant pain encompassing the front half and top of your shoulder.
+- An acute or sudden dislocation usually results in significant pain encompassing the front half and top of the shoulder.

-A “pop” is often heard and a shifting of the upper arm, usually in an anterior and downward manner.
+- A “pop” is often heard as the upper arm shifts, usually in an anterior and downward manner.

-Arm is most comfortably held slightly away from and in front of your body while you lean forward and towards that side with the arm supported by the uninjured arm.
+- The arm (supported by the uninjured arm) is most comfortably held in a position slightly away from and in front of the body while leaning forward and toward that side.

-If blood vessel or nerve damage occurs, numbness and/or pins and needles may be present in your shoulder, arm and hand.
+- If blood vessel or nerve damage occurs, numbness and/or a pins-and- needles feeling may present in the shoulder, arm and hand.

 Treating a Dislocated Shoulder

-Shoulder dislocations which require reduction (putting the joint back in place) is best when done by a trained medical specialist in a hospital setting.
+Trained medical specialists should attend to shoulder dislocations that require reduction (moving the joint back in place) in a hospital setting.
 Serious secondary injuries to nerves and blood vessels can easily occur when reducing a dislocated joint.

-The application of ice helps decrease pain, spasms and swelling to the area.
-Ideally ice should be applied every hour for 15 minutes with ice bags covering the front, top and back of your shoulder.
+- Applying ice to the area helps decrease pain, spasms and swelling.
+Do this every hour for 15 minutes with ice bags covering the front, top and back of the shoulder.

-A sling is most often needed and helpful for the first 3 – 7 days after a dislocated shoulder.
-This helps to support the weight of the arm allowing for the arm to rest while restricting the motion of the injured tissue.
+- Wear a sling for the first three to seven days post-injury.
+This helps support the weight of the arm and allows it to rest while restricting motion of the injured tissue.

-If a fracture has been ruled out, easy range of motion (ROM) is initiated beginning with elbow motion and pendulum rotations.
+- If a fracture is ruled out, perform easy range-of-motion (ROM) activities, beginning with elbow motion and pendulum rotations.

-With your ROM exercises, strengthening program and activities of daily living, avoid any activities that place your arm in an “up and away” position, which is typically referred to as a throwing motion position.
+- ROM exercises, strengthening programs and activities of daily living (ADLs) should not include any activities that place the arm in an “up and away” position, typically referred to as a throwing motion position.

 Surgical Options for a Shoulder Dislocation

-It is sometimes necessary to surgically repair a shoulder after dislocation.
-The main objective for the surgery is usually to improve the stability of the joint and, hence, improve the function of the entire upper extremity.
+Surgical shoulder repair is sometimes necessary after a dislocation.
+The main objective for the surgery is typically to improve joint stability, hence improving the function of the entire upper extremity.

-The parameters for surgery and the types of surgeries for this type of injury are beyond the scope of this article.
+Parameters for surgery as well as the types of surgeries available for this injury are beyond the scope of this article.

-The ability of the athlete to put forth the necessary effort with the post-operative rehabilitation.
+4. Athlete’s ability to put forth the necessary effort with post-operative rehabilitation

-Many shoulder-stabilizing surgical procedures result in a permanent reduction in some shoulder motion such as external rotation.
-This is an important factor that needs to be considered when determining the type of surgery and the rehabilitation protocol.
+5. Many shoulder-stabilizing surgical procedures result in a permanent reduction in some shoulder motion such as external rotation.
+Consider this important factor when determining the type of surgery and rehabilitation protocol.

-To ensure you receive the best possible care for your injured shoulder, ask questions like a smart professional athlete who wants to safely return to his/her sport as quickly as possible.
-Here’s what a pro athlete would ask his sports medicine specialist:
+To ensure you receive the best possible care for your injured shoulder, ask questions like smart professional athletes who seek help from their sports medicine specialist to quickly and safely return to their sport:

-Do I need surgery and if I do, which type of surgery would you recommend and why?
+4. Do I need surgery, and if so, which type would you recommend and why?

-When can I get out of my sling, start my ROM drills and when can I start my strengthening exercises?
+5. When can I get out of my sling and start my ROM drills/strengthening exercises?

-Do you have a detailed rehab protocol for me to follow during my recovery?
+6. Is there a detailed rehab protocol I can follow during my recovery?

 Sports Medicine Tips for a Quick Recovery

-The RC Rules – The shoulder joint stability is important but the rotator cuff drives that train.
-You need to get that RC strong but in a smart manner so you avoid chronic issues with both.
+- The RC Rules – Shoulder joint stability is important, but the rotator cuff drives that train.
+It’s crucial to strengthen the RC but in a smart manner to avoid chronic issues with both.

-Don’t Let the Labrum Scare You – Labral tears in the shoulder are much like small cartilage tears in the knee.
-If your doctor finds a labral tear, don’t let it scare you because many of us have them and do just fine.
+- Don’t Let the Labrum Scare You – Labral tears in the shoulder mimic small cartilage tears in the knee.
+If your doctor finds a labral tear, don’t panic – many of us have them and do just fine.

-Be Honest With Yourself – Look at all the factors related to your shoulder and your lifestyle when considering surgery.
-If your shoulder is unstable and your activity level is ambitious, having stability is a must.
+- Honesty is the Best Policy – Be true to yourself and consider factors related to both your shoulder and lifestyle when considering surgery.
+If your shoulder is unstable and activity level ambitious, stability is a must.

-The Big A Word – You want to minimize Arthritis or it’s cooler name of Degenerative Joint Disease (DJD).
-Poor mechanics and a “sloppy” or loose shoulder for a very active athlete is the easiest way to accelerate DJD.
+- Be Mindful of the Big A – You want to minimize arthritis, or it’s cooler name of Degenerative Joint Disease (DJD).
+A combination of poor mechanics and a “sloppy” or loose shoulder is the easiest way to accelerate DJD in a very active athlete.

-Rehab With Passion – As with any injury, physical therapy is key to your recovery and beyond.
-Put your heart into getting your range of motion and your strength because you only have this opportunity one time.
-Get it right now, get on a great maintenance program and get back into the game!
+- Rehab With Passion – As with any injury, physical therapy is key to your recovery and beyond.
+Put your heart into your one opportunity to gain back your range of motion and strength.
+Focus right now, kickstart a great maintenance program and get back in the game!